formancehq/formance-sdk-typescript/TransactionsApi.md

   source: "users:001",
   // string | Filter transactions with postings involving given account at destination (regular expression placed between ^ and $). (optional)
   destination: "users:001",
+  // string | Filter transactions that occurred after this timestamp.
+The format is RFC3339 and is inclusive (for example, 12:00:01 includes the first second of the minute).  (optional)
+  startTime: "start_time_example",
+  // string | Filter transactions that occurred before this timestamp.
+The format is RFC3339 and is exclusive (for example, 12:00:01 excludes the first second of the minute).  (optional)
+  endTime: "end_time_example",
   // any | Filter transactions by metadata key value pairs.
 Nested objects can be used as seen in the example below. (optional)
   metadata: {},
 };